vanaf1979/va79-base-theme/readme.md

 ```

 #### Laravel Mix
 This theme uses [Laravel Mix](https://laravel.com/docs/5.7/mix) to compiling assets with webpack.
 The content of the /src directory will be compiled to the /public directory.
-(You must run npm install for mix to work)
+(You must run npm install for mix to work.)
 ```console
 $ npm run dev // Run all Mix tasks.
 ```